aws-samples/swift-chat/README.md

 By default, we use AWS App Runner, which is commonly used to host Python FastAPI servers, offering high performance, scalability and low latency.

-Alternatively, we provide the option to replace App Runner with AWS Lambda using Function URLs for a more cost-effective solution, as shown in this [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fastapi-response-streaming).
+Alternatively, we provide the option to replace App Runner with AWS Lambda using Function URL for a more cost-effective solution, as shown in this [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fastapi-response-streaming).